slackermorris/typescript-design-patterns/src/structural/composite/README-composite.md

 }
 ```

 However, there is tension here.
 A principle of class hierarchy design is that classes only define operations that are meaningful to their subclasses[^3].
-Product objects are childless by their nature.
-They therefore have no use for any child related operations.
+Product objects are childless by nature—they have no use for any child-related operations.
 So, how do we achieve a balance?

 ### Accessing Children Safely

-Accessing children state is a safe operation.
-We do not gain much in the way of safety if we expose it on our Product primitive.
-With a little creativity we can make it an operation defined as part of the Component interface, inheritable by both Box and Product classes.
-We provide a default implementation that is overridden by the Box composite class but kept intact for the Product primitive class.
+Accessing children is a safe operation—we do not gain much by hiding it from our Product primitive.
+With a little creativity, we can define it as part of the Component interface, inheritable by both Box and Product classes.
+We provide a default implementation that is overridden by the Box composite class but kept intact for the Product primitive.

 ```typescript
 export abstract class Component {